For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Identify which method is used the most across your teams to create an experiment: From scratch, template, or advice

-These reports give you an overview of the adoption of Steadybit.
+These reports give you an overview of the adoption of Steadybit across your organization.

 You can filter the reports by timeframe.